 There is no asset limitation for participation in the HCV Program.
 However, HUD requires that PHAs include in annual income the anticipated "interest, dividends, and other net income of any kind from real or personal property" [24 CFR 5.609(b)(3)].
 This section discusses how the income from various types of assets is determined.
 For most assets, the PHA must determine the value of the asset in order to compute income from the asset.
-All assets of household members need to be declared, including any joint accounts or other assets in which there are multiple owners.
 Therefore, for each asset type, this section covers how the value of the asset will be determined and how income from the asset will be calculated.